 But what might I mean by eventually?
-It seems quite plausible to identify the third stage of meaning described by Lonergan in Method in Theology with the second time of the human subject that became a topic for him in the late 1950s.5 The distinction between the first and second time of the temporal subject is quite simple yet profound.
+It seems quite plausible to identify the third stage of meaning described by Lonergan in Method in Theology with the second time of the human subject that became a topic for him in the late 1950s.
+The distinction between the first and second time of the temporal subject is quite simple yet profound.
 The first time is a time of spontaneous intelligence, intelligence used but not adverted to.
 The second time is the time of intelligence that is self-appreciative in a habitual manner, a quite different control of meaning.
 One can certainly think of that shift ontogenetically: the spontaneity of the young Aquinas or the young Lonergan, sharply intelligent but not seriously self-attentive.
-But the meaning to which I attend immediately is the phylogenetic meaning that leads one to a view of an Axial Period in
+But the meaning to which I attend immediately is the phylogenetic meaning that leads one to a view of an Axial Period in human history that has its

-2B.Lonergan, Topics in Education, University of Toronto Press, 1993, 160.
+Collected Works of Bernard Lonergan, volume 10, Topics in Education, edited by Robert M Doran and Frederick E Crowe (Toronto: University of Toronto Press, 1993), 160 (hereafter CWL 10 Topics in Education).